Introduction.

 placement and length of the drive shaft, as well as manufacturer and yoke type and placement from

-the code number.
 Each shaft on a particular vehicle has a location number and a 10 digit production number.

 In the case of your C1100 4X2 which only has 2 shafts, location 1 is the shaft off the back of the